bonigarcia/selenium-webdriver-java/README.md

 # Hands-on Selenium WebDriver 4 with Java

-This repository contains a basic project using [Selenium WebDriver] with **Java** as language binding.
+This repository contains a comprehensive collection of examples about [Selenium WebDriver] 4 using [Java] as language binding.
+It has been implemented as multi-module project (usin [Maven] and [Gradle] as build tools) composed by tests based on different frameworks: [JUnit 4], [JUnit 5], [TestNG], and [Selenium-Jupiter].
 This code is open source, released under the terms of [Apache 2.0 License].

 ## About